 Thrush in men

-If you suspect thrush for the first time, you can try an over the counter rememy from the pharmacy.
+Most people with thrush will not need a test.
+If you suspect thrush for the first time, you can try an over the counter remedy from your local pharmacy.

-Avoid using perfumed soaps or shower gels on your genitals, as they can cause irritation.
-Make sure you dry your penis properly after washing.
+- avoiding the use of perfumed soaps or shower gels on your genitals, as they can cause irritation.
+Make sure you dry your penis properly after washing

-Wearing loose-fitting cotton underwear can help prevent moisture building up under your foreskin, which lowers the chances of the candida fungus multiplying.
+- wearing loose-fitting cotton underwear can help prevent moisture building up under your foreskin, which lowers the chances of the candida yeast multiplying